akmur/starterParcelJs/README.md

     npm run dev
     ```

-    which will start browsersync, compile your js and scss, create sourcemaps and watch for file changes.
+    which will start Parcel (which in turn will compile your js and scss, watch for file changes and serve your index.html).

-    The command

     ```bash
     npm run dist
     ```

-    will generate production files by additionally minifying css and packing media queries, plus less detailed source maps.
+    will generate production files.